mikewest/internetdrafts/nonhttp-cookies/draft.md

 # Security and Privacy Considerations

+## Cross-origin storage capabilities

 There's a risk that allowing developers to suppress cookies from HTTP requests might lead to increased usage of cookies as a cross-origin storage mechanism.
 Given existing usage, however, the worst case seems to be an increase from a high number to a marginally higher number.

+Note, though, that the capabilities provided here can already be obtained through clever use of the `path` attribute to scope cookies down to paths that aren't frequently requested.
+These cookies can be accessed through clever use of `<iframe>` elements and the `history.pushState` API.

+The flag introduced here makes that mechanism significantly simpler, but does not introduce fundamentally new capabilities.

 ## Fewer Cookies on the Wire